ccatobs/Sensitivity-Calculator/README.md

 # CCAT-Prime Sensitivity Calculator

-Install with `pip install sensitivity-calculator`
+Install with `git clone git@github.com:ccatp/Sensitivity-Calculator.git`.
+Then, navigate to the `Sensitivity-Calculator` folder and run `pip install .`.

 ## Usage: